pasteurlabs/tesseract-streamlit/examples/vectoradd_jax/README.md

 tesseract-streamlit --user-code udf.py "http://localhost:<PORT>" app.py
 ```

+`udf.py` can be found in under `tesseract-streamlit/examples/vectoradd_jax/`.
-`udf.py` includes a function that takes the Tesseract's inputs and outputs and drops a Plotly-powered vector addition diagram straight into the web UI — automatically! 🎯
+It contains a custom function that takes the Tesseract's inputs and outputs and drops a Plotly-powered vector addition diagram straight into the web UI — automatically! 🎯
 Check it out to see how it works.

 ---